Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions

-Without generative AI agent's assistance, as seen in Fig. \ref{Rotation} (b), formulating the optimization problem risks missing key constraints, such as the transmitting distance constraint.
-If the distance is smaller than $L\sin \left( \theta \right) /2$, the receiving plane would touch the transmitting plane, leading to oscillating capacity performance—an impractical and ambiguous result.
-The employment of the agent is crucial for systematically uncovering modeling ideas and potential constraints, ensuring a more thorough and accurate problem formulation. \textbf{\emph{Notably, generative AI agent not only mitigates the risk of modeling oversight but also enriches the research process, ensuring a broader and more accurate problem-solving framework.}} With the aid of the agent, in this case study, we explore effects of the non-parallel transceiver on system capacity performance and observe that the parallel transceiver scenario can achieve the maximized capacity performance.
+Without the assistance from generative AI agent, as seen in Fig. \ref{Rotation} (b), formulating the optimization problem may face the risk of overlooking key constraints, such as the transmitting distance constraint.
+If the distance is smaller than $L\sin \left( \theta \right) /2$, the receiving plane would touch the transmitting plane, leading to an oscillating capacity phenomenon, which is impractical and misunderstanding.
+Notably, the assistance from the agent is helpful to comprehensively uncover minor modeling ideas and potential constraints.
+This help can facilitate a more thorough and accurate problem formulation. \textbf{\emph{Notably, generative AI agent not only mitigates the risk of modeling oversight but also enriches the research process, ensuring a broader and more accurate problem-solving framework.}} With the aid of the agent, in this case study, we study the effect of the non-parallel transceiver on system capacity performance and observe that the parallel transceiver scenario can achieve the maximized capacity performance.